 The clinical consequences of iron overload are the same regardless of the etiology and pathophysiology of the overload.

 Historically, experts believed that symptoms did not develop until significant organ damage had occurred.
-However, organ damage is slow and subtle, and fatigue and nonspecific systemic symptoms often occur early.
+However, organ damage is slow and subtle, and fatigue and nonspecific systemic symptoms and signs often occur early.
 For example, liver dysfunction can manifest insidiously with fatigue, right upper quadrant abdominal pain, and hepatomegaly.
 Laboratory abnormalities of iron overload and hepatitis usually precede symptoms.

-In type 1 hereditary (HFE) hemochromatosis, symptoms relate to the organs with the largest iron deposits (see Common Manifestations of Hereditary Hemochromatosis).
+In type 1 hereditary (HFE) hemochromatosis, symptoms relate to the organs with the largest iron deposits (see Table: Common Manifestations of Hereditary Hemochromatosis).
 In men, the initial symptoms may be hypogonadism and erectile dysfunction caused by gonadal iron deposition.
 Glucose intolerance or diabetes mellitus is another common initial presentation.
 Some patients present with hypothyroidism.

 Symptoms and signs may be nonspecific, subtle, and of gradual onset, so that index of suspicion should be high.
 Primary hemochromatosis should be suspected when typical manifestations, particularly combinations of such manifestations, remain unexplained after routine evaluation.
-Although any family history is a more specific clue.
+Family history of hemochromatosis, cirrhosis, or hepatocellular carcinoma is a more specific clue.
 All patients with chronic liver disease should be evaluated for iron overload.

 Serum ferritin measurement is the simplest and most direct initial test.
-Elevated levels (> 200 ng/mL in women or >300 ng/mL in men) are usually present in primary hemochromatosis but can result from other abnormalities, such as inflammatory liver disorders (eg, chronic viral hepatitis, nonalcoholic steatohepatitis, alcoholic liver disease), cancer, certain systemic inflammatory disorders (eg, RA, hemophagocytic lymphohistiocytosis), or obesity.
-Further testing is done if ferritin level is abnormal; testing includes serum iron (usually > 300 mg/dL) and iron binding capacity (transferrin saturation; levels usually > 50%).
+Elevated levels (> 200 ng/mL in women or >250 ng/mL in men) are usually present in hereditary hemochromatosis but can result from other abnormalities, such as inflammatory liver disorders (eg, chronic viral hepatitis, nonalcoholic steatohepatitis, alcoholic liver disease), cancer, certain systemic inflammatory disorders (eg, rheumatoid arthritis, hemophagocytic lymphohistiocytosis), or obesity.
+Further testing is done if ferritin level is abnormal; testing includes fasting serum iron (usually > 300 mg/dL) and iron binding capacity (transferrin saturation; levels usually > 50%).
 A transferrin saturation of < 45% has a negative predictive value of 97% for iron overload.

 Gene assay is diagnostic of hereditary hemochromatosis caused by HFE gene mutations.
 About 70% of patients with C282Y homozygous mutations of the HFE gene have an elevated ferritin level, but only about 10% of these patients have evidence of organ dysfunction.
 Clinically significant iron overload is even less common in patients with heterozygous mutations of the HFE gene (ie, C282Y/H63D).
 Hemochromatosis types 2 to 4 is suspected in the less common instances in which ferritin and iron blood tests indicate iron overload and genetic testing is negative for the HFE gene mutation, particularly in younger patients.
 Confirmation of these diagnoses is evolving.

-Screening is required for first-degree relatives of people with hereditary hemochromatosis by measuring serum ferritin levels and testing for the C282Y and H63D genes.
+Screening is required for first-degree relatives of people with hereditary hemochromatosis by measuring serum ferritin levels and testing for the C282Y and H63Dmutations in the HFE gene.

 Treatment is indicated for patients with clinical manifestations, elevated serum ferritin levels (particularly levels > 1000 ng/mL), or elevated transferrin saturation.
-Asymptomatic patients need only periodic (eg, yearly) clinical evaluation and measurement of serum iron, ferritin, and transferrin saturation.
+Asymptomatic patients need only periodic (eg, yearly) clinical evaluation and measurement of serum iron, ferritin, transferrin saturation, and liver enzymes.

 Phlebotomy is the simplest and most effective method to remove excess iron.
 It delays progression of fibrosis to cirrhosis, sometimes even reversing cirrhotic changes, and prolongs survival, but it does not prevent hepatocellular carcinoma.
 About 500 mL of blood (about 250 mg of iron) is removed weekly or biweekly (every other week) until serum ferritin levels reach 50 to 100 ng/mL.
-Weekly or biweekly phlebotomy may be needed for many months (eg, if 250 mg Fe are removed per week, 40 wk will be required to remove 10 g Fe).
-When iron levels are normal, phlebotomies can be intermittent to maintain transferrin saturation at < 30%.
+Weekly or biweekly phlebotomy may be needed for many months (eg, if 250 mg of iron are removed per week, 40 wk will be required to remove 10 g of iron).
+When iron levels are normal, phlebotomies can be intermittent to maintain ferritin between 50 and 100 ng/mL.